 Girl Stuff

 Menstrual cycle, they need to talk about it.
 How does it affect your play?
 It can be different for different players.
 Low calorie intake can impact the menstrual cycle (amenorrhea).
 They need to eat.
 Players need to be educated about this area.
 Osteoporosis, low bone density is another problem if not eating properly.
-Be wary if players are not easting or losing weight.
+Be wary if players are not eating or losing weight.
 You need to talk or involve other people if you suspect an eating.
 This should include parents, and appropriate authorities within the school setting.
 The other players on the team can be a major help.
 This may be another area in which using a female mentor player can help.
 For a female basketball player, training requires eating more than an inactive peer and an athletic body may look different from a magazine body; discuss this.